pustotnik/curriculum-vitae/src/alexander-magola.md

 ----

 ## About me
-I'm a Linux software engineer with many years of experience.
+A multi-skilled Linux software engineer and team leader with 20 years of experience.
-I always pay attention to the quality and to the performance (when it's necessary) of a code/product and prefer Linux environment as for work as for home.
-I can and like to design/improve architecture of projects and to do some researches.
+As a self-starter I always pay attention to the quality and performance (when necessary) of a code/product and prefer to use Linux both at work and home.
-I like simple but flexible solutions when it's possible even though they aren't trendy.
+I like (and have a lot of experience) designing/improving project architecture and conducting research.
-And of course I'm ready to learn something new.
+I prefer simple but flexible solutions when possible.
+And it is important for me to find and implement the right solution.

 Interested in many things, including: Linux and relative technologies, distributed/networking/sync/etc technologies/systems/applications/etc,